ghc-proposals/ghc-proposals/README.rst

   All these costs constitute a permanent tax on every future programmer, langauge designer, and GHC maintainer.
 The tax may well be worth it (a language without polymorphism would be simpler but we don't want it), but the case should be made.

-  The case is stronger if lots of people jump in saying "yes, this would be so useful to me".
+  The case is stronger if lots of people express support by giving a "thumbs-up" in GitHub.
+Even better is the community contributes new examples that illustrate how the proposal will be broadly useful.
   The committee is often faced with proposals that are reasonable, but where there is a suspicion that no one other than the author cares.
   Defusing this suspicion, by describing use-cases and inviting support from others, is helpful.